rlindsgaard/rlindsgaard.github.io/resume.md

 and designing/developing iOS applications**.

 He has since then worked at CSIS Security Group A/S, gradually earning a senior technical position from a student position.
+Through this career working with

+- Data extraction from 3rd party sources
+- Systems integrations and data formatting
+- Event driven design
+- Application telemetry
+- DevOps rotation and development

 Bonus info:
-- Biking is the favorable method of commute.
+- The bike is prefered method of commute.
+He also enjoys running, rock-climbing, hiking, and outdoors life in general.

 - He has a mainly <span style="color:green">green</span> DISC personality type.

-- He enjoys running, rock-climbing, hiking, and outdoors life in general.

 - He has actually *read* the books (and does not form his opinion reading TL;DRs)